 The best gift that you can give yourself this holiday season is mental health.
 You don’t have to be happy and rosy and smiley like the Instagram stories of other people.
 You don’t have to be bright and always cheerful and shout holiday greetings to everyone and be annoying.
 But you deserve to be able to eat and sleep normally and smile and cry at the appropriate times in the holiday movie.

-Potomac Programs can help you learn to manage and prevent future depression.
+Embark Behavioral Health can help you learn to manage and prevent future depression.
 Call 1-855-809-0409 right now.
 Your life matters.